jacknot/justin.duch.me/_posts/learning_cobol.md

 The nasty thing about all this is that when looking at a paragraph, you can’t tell anything about how it gets executed.
 Does it fall through to the next paragraph?
 You can’t tell.
 That’s determined dynamically at runtime.
 Is it a loop?
 Can’t tell.
 This is one of the things that makes large COBOL programs really hard to understand.

 But wait there’s more!
 You know the `GO TO` statement right?
-Well, COBOL having it wouldn’t be that big a deal since lots of low level languages have it.
+Well, COBOL having it wouldn’t be that big a deal since lots of old languages have it.
 That’s until you read about the `ALTER` statement, which changes the target of a `GO TO` paragraph.
 So now on top of all the dumb stuff `GO TO` can lead to, when you  `GO TO A`, it can go to some other place based on a previous `ALTER` statement!
 Very cool, I love when I don’t know what my program does!

 I think that’s all I needed to learn before I went: “yeah I don’t really want to use this language”.
 I can just **imagine** the horror of the legacy systems built with COBOL.
 I’ve had to do a bit of maintenance of an old Perl system and that was bad enough, a COBOL system would probably make it look like… uhhh… I actually can’t think of any large system I would consider well made and designed.